abgox/abgo_bucket/README.md

 1. When using official or third-party `buckets`, there may be the following issues.

-    - Some Apps doesn't `persist` data.
+    - Some apps doesn't `persist` data.
-        - They don't include Apps that do not necessarily `persist` data.
+        - They don't include apps that do not necessarily `persist` data.
-    - After uninstalling App, local data was not cleaned up. (e.g. the App's data under `$env:AppData`,`$env:LocalAppData` or ohter directory)
+    - After uninstalling app, local data was not cleaned up. (e.g. the app's data under `$env:AppData`,`$env:LocalAppData` or ohter directory)
-    - When uninstalling App, there's a problem where the process is occupied and cannot be uninstalled.
+    - When uninstalling app, there's a problem where the process is occupied and cannot be uninstalled.
     - ...

 2. Organize my commonly used apps.